scottrlarson/profession/content/services/data/recovery.md

 - Solid State Storage
 - Flash Memory Storage

-Functioning Device (device is able to be accessed by a computer, or powers on):
+Data Recovery Rates for a Functioning Device (device is able to be accessed by a computer, or powers on) \*:
 {{% service-range item-min="$300" item-max="$600" %}}

-Non-Functioning Device (Device does not detect, or power on):
+Data Recovery Rates for a Non-Functioning Device (Device does not detect, or power on) \*:
 {{% service-range item-min="$800" item-max="$3000" %}}

 {{% service-quote %}}

+<p style="font-size: small;">* Please note these recovery rate categories do not cover all damage cases.
+A free analysis is the only sure fire way to determine a recovery service cost.</p>